obreitwi/hedup/README.md

 ## Config

-Please edit the included sample config file and put it in one for those
+Please edit the included sample config file and put it in one of these
 locations:

 * `$HOME/.config/hedup/heduprc`